virtualramblas/sdc-multithreaded-origin-tutorial/README.md

 getContext().processBatch(batchContext);
 ```
 #### Thread Configuration
-In order to allow the set up of the number of thread to issue at each pipeline run, you can add a configuration parameter to the ```SampleDSource.java``` class:
+In order to allow the set up of the number of threads to issue at each pipeline run, you can add a configuration parameter to the ```SampleDSource.java``` class:

 ```java
 @ConfigDef(